-S. No. Course Type Marks Type of Assessment Scheme of Evaluation 1.
-Theory (Core, Specialization, and Elective) 40 Continuous Evaluation The method of continuous evaluation would be decided by the courseinstructor.
-60 Semester-End Examination 60 marks for the semester-end examination Total 100 2 Practical Course 100 Continuous Evaluation i.
-50 Marks for the record bookii.
+S. Course Type Marks Type of Scheme of Evaluation No. Assessment 1 Theory (Core, Specialization, and 40 Continuous Evaluation The method of continuous evaluation would be decided by the course instructor.
+1. Elective) 60 Semester-End Examination 60 marks for the semester-end examination Total 100 2 Practical Course 100 Continuous Evaluation i.
+50 Marks for the record book ii.
 50 Marks for viva voce conducted by a panel of examiners.
 3. Project Work 100 Continuous Evaluation i.
-50 Marks for the Project Report by the Project Supervisor.ii.
-50 Marks for viva voceconducted by a panel of examiners.
+50 Marks for the Project Report by the Project Supervisor. ii.
+50 Marks for viva voce conducted by apanel of examiners.
 4. Practice School 100 Continuous Evaluation i.
 Supervisor Evaluation: 80 marks (20 marks per semester) ii.
 Viva: 20 marks (final semester) 5 MOOC 100 Continuous Evaluation i.
 50 Marks: The method of continuous evaluation would be decided by the course instructor. ii.
 Internal Examination: 50 Marks